ponktoku/ui-playground/README.md

 ## TODOs

-- [ ] Add package for to use icons
+- [x] Add package for to use icons (used Lucide Icons)
-- [ ] Add navigation from homepage to all of the designs
+- [x] Add navigation from homepage to all of the designs
-- [ ] Add some navigation to easily switch?
+- [x] Add some navigation to easily switch?

 ## Snack Landing Page 306 TODOs

-- [ ] Finish the Snack Landing Page challenge 306
+- [x] Finish the Snack Landing Page challenge 306
 - [x] Add images of donuts
 - [x] Add the Text
 - [x] Add the CTA button "Order Now"